martindesv/oracle-1z0-819/chapter6/README.md

 | DoubleFunction\<R>     | R           | apply(double)    | 1(double)  |
 | ToDoubleFunction\<T>   | double      | applyAsDouble(T) | 1(T)       |
 | ToIntBiFunction\<T, U> | int         | applyAsInt(T, U) | 2(T, U)    |

+To be a parallel reduction, groupByConcurrent() must be used instead of groupingBy().

+intValue() can be called on Long.

+BooleanSupplier does not involve double, int, or long.

+long can't become int without casting. mapToLong() is not available on LongStream.

+Stateful lambdas should be avoided on both serial and parallel streams.
+One way to avoid modifying a List with a stateful lambda is to use a collector that outputs a List.

+sorted() takes optional Comparator.

+forEach() requires a Consumer.

+Comparator returns int, takes two parameters.

+IntSummaryStatistics has getCount() that returns long.

+anyMatch(), allMatch(), noneMatch() take a Predicate.

+final can only be used if type or var is specified.

+flatMap() is used to turn a stream of collections into a one-dimensional stream.
+It doesn't matter if they are different types of Collection.

+Predicate passed to removeIf() uses Integer.

+IntFunction<Integer> takes int, returns Integer.

+Stateful lambdas should be avoided with all streams.

+BooleanSupplier and LongSupplier don't have get().
+They have getAsBoolean() and getAsLong().

+A collector that returns ConcurrentMap requires a BiConsumer in the forEach() method.